Salt and Pepper. Pen and Paper. Milk and Honey. Love and Marriage.

 - Is an affordable alternative to separate policies

-- Best for those interested in estate optimization, well-being of children, business planning, education or charitable giving
+- Best for those interested in estate optimization, the well-being of children, business planning, education or charitable giving

 When Does Survivorship Life Insurance Make Sense?